 Work schedule

 Total Lectures Hands on (Laboratory, working groups, seminars, field trips) Out-of-class study hours/ Self-study hours

 Hours

-200 40 4 45 115
+200 40 45 115

 ECTS

-8 5 į 3
+8 5 3

 Teaching strategy у

-Expected learning Knowledge and u on: understand ith slides that are made in the classroom so that the ding are aligned.
-The lessons made in the classroom the lesson on the Microsoft Teams platform.
-Classroom Know how to follows a math lesson, know how to take notes, know how to consult and understand university.
-Understand the resolution of exercises present exercise texts oare distributed at poom exercises.
+understan vith slides that are made in the classroom so that the ex ding are aligned.
+The lessons made in the classroom are on on the Microsoft Teams platform.
+Classroom exercis e distributed at the end

+Expected learnin

+Knowledge and u understanding know how to take notes, know how to consult and understand university text -

-Applying knowledge and understanding on: 0 Review of basic knowledge.
-Comparison of the topics of the course with the course topics of the Physics
+Applying knowle understanding or C topics of the Physics

-Soft skills • Makin g informed judgments and choices Comparison between various demonstrations.

-Treatment of incoming data and critical analysis of the results in solving numerical problems • Communicating knowledge and understanding knowing how to define, state and prove mathematical results knowing how to explain to others your own resolution of an exercise • Capacities to continue learning Acquire a study method that allows you to consult mathematics texts and keep the results in mind Knowing how to choose exercises from the texts Study theory and exercises at the same time
+Soft skills • Comn • kno Treatment of incoming data and critical analysis of numerical problems nunicating knowledge and understanding owing how to define, state and prove mathematical responding how to explain to others your own resolution of a critical state of continue learning Acquire a study method that allows you to consult keep the results in mind Knowing how to choose exercises from the texts ults an exercise

 Assessment and feedback Methods of assessment Two passing written tests or a final written test.
 Then oral exam.
-Evaluation criteria Knowledge and understanding Knowing how to consult their lecture notes and compare them with texts, discuss doubts and ideas arising from them with the teacher and possibly with classmates.
+Methods of assessment Evaluation criteria Knowledge and understanding Knowing how to consult their lecture notes and compare them with texts, discuss doubts and ideas arising from them with the teacher and possibly with classmates.
 Applying knowledge and understanding knowing how to graph elementary functions, be familiar with equations and inequalities Autonomy of judgment knowing how to evaluate the coherence of a logical reasoning.
 Knowing how to choose the right mathematical tools to solve a given problem Communicating knowledge and understanding Ability to write an exercise paper that discusses the single steps Ability to use the mathematical language Communication skills Ability to communicate their knowledge during the oral exam Capacities to continue learning During the written test we verify that the student is familiar with the techniques for the study of functions, the resolution of integrals, the discussion on the existence of limits and on the convergence of the series During the oral exam we verify that the student knows theorems, definitions, examples (therefore exercises) and counterexamples and knows how to correlate them Criteria for assessment and attribution of the final mark The written test is passed if the student shows familiarity with each of the four proposed exercises.
 The oral exam can be held for the entire session in which the written exam is passed.
 The oral exam is passed if the student proves a theorem at the request of the teacher, knows how to explain the definitions and provide reasons for the hypotheses of some theorems.
 If the student has completely omitted the study of one part of the program, regardless of learning of the remaining part, the exam is not passed.
 The final mark depends on the mistakes made in the written test and on the ability to present the theory.
 Additional information